What is a Workers’ Compensation audit?

 3. In-person audit: An auditor may visit your business if required by your state or if your operations are complex.

-The exact method and timing of an audit can vary by state.
+Most workers’ comp audits follow a similar process, although requirements can vary by state and insurer.
 For instance, an employer-education guide from the California State Compensation Insurance Fund says audits are often conducted virtually or on-site.
-The guide notes that payroll reports, tax forms, time cards, cash disbursements and cash payment records (among other documents) may be required.
+The guide notes that documents like payroll reports, tax forms, time cards, cash disbursements and cash payment records may be required.

 Once your information is reviewed, your insurer compares your actual payroll data to the estimates you provided at the start of the policy.